Cellularity and subdivision of KLR and weighted KLRW algebras: Introduction

 \end{enumerate}

 \textbf{Acknowledgments.} This project started when A.M. visited D.T. in Louvain-la-Neuve mid 2015, albeit in a very different form.
-This paper was finally done late 2021.
+This paper was finally finished late 2021.
 We received a lot of support along the way.

 Both authors were supported, in part, by the Australian Research Council.
 We were financially supported by the Universit{\'e} catholique de Louvain, the University of Sydney, the Hausdorff Center of Mathematics (HCM) and the Hausdorff Research Institute for Mathematics (HIM), both in Bonn, and the Universit{\"a}t Z{\"u}rich, who sponsored several research visits.
 All of this is gratefully acknowledged.
 During the years we were mathematically supported by many people, too many to be named here.
-We especially (related to this project) want to thank go to Chris Bowman, Liron Speyer, Catharina Stroppel, Pedro Vaz and Ben Webster for helpful discussions, patiently answering our questions and freely sharing ideas.
+We especially thank Chris Bowman, Joe Chuang, Huang Lin, Tao Qin, Salim Rostam, Liron Speyer, Catharina Stroppel, Pedro Vaz and Ben Webster for comments, helpful discussions, patiently answering our questions and freely sharing ideas.
+Finally, we thank the referee for their careful reading of the manuscript and their helpful suggestions for improving the paper.

 Sadly D.T.s memory sucks: D.T. cannot remember all the support and help that deserves to be acknowledged here -- omissions are not intentional.
 D.T. bears the blame.